Sum formula for multiple zeta function: Introduction

 \end{prop}

-From the analytic point of view, Matsumoto \cite{Mat06} raised the question whether the known relations among the MZVs are valid only for positive integers or not.
+From the analytic point of view, Matsumoto \cite{Mat06} raised the question whether the known relations among MZVs are valid only for positive integers or not.
 It is known that the harmonic relations, e.g., $\zeta(s_{1})\zeta(s_{2})=\zeta(s_{1},s_{2})+\zeta(s_{2},s_{1})+\zeta(s_{1}+s_{2})$ are valid not only for positive integers but for complex numbers.
 Matsumoto and Tsumura \cite[Proposition 2.1]{MT05} gave a relation which is a generalization of Proposition \ref{sum} with $r=2$.
-This relation consists not only of the Euler-Zagier MZF but also of the Mordell-Tornheim MZF.
-Based on such circumstances, we give a generalization of Proposition \ref{sum} for the Euler-Zagier MZF. \begin{thm} For $s\in\mathbb{C}$ with $\Re(s)>1$, we have
+This relation consists not only of the MZFs but also of the Mordell-Tornheim multiple zeta functions.
+Based on such circumstances, we give a generalization of Proposition \ref{sum} for the MZF. \begin{thm} For $s\in\mathbb{C}$ with $\Re(s)>1$ and $s\ne2$, we have